 Electronic billing is the official method for tuition and fee invoicing at URI.
 Students can access their e-Bills via e-Campus, and they can invite parents or other payers to view and pay their e-Bills by following a few simple steps.
 Fall semester e-Bills are available in mid-July and payment is due at the end of August.
 Spring semester e-Bills are available in mid-December and payment is due in early January.
 As a reminder, you can always access an up-to-date record of your semester charges and payment activity by logging into e-Campus and viewing your Account Summary.
 On your Student Center Page, you will see a links for your Account Summary and your e-Bill under Term Finances.

 2. When is payment due?

-Payment is due by the due date indicated on your bill.
-If you will be receiving financial aid, it is your responsibility to adhere to all financial aid deadlines so that awards will be posted to your bill in a timely manner.
+Payment is due by the due date indicated on your e-Bill invoice.
+If you will be receiving financial aid, it is your responsibility to adhere to all financial aid deadlines so that awards will be posted to your account in a timely manner.